How Many Eigenvalues of a Random Symmetric Tensor are Real?: Abstract

 \section{Abstract}

-Given a real symmetric tensor $v\in\left(\HR^n\right)^{\otimes p}$ of order $p$, a \emph{critical rank-one approximation} of $v$ is a local minimum of the euclidean distance from the set of symmetric rank-1 tensors $\cV_{n,p}$ to $v$.
-We compute the expected number of critical rank-one-approximations to a random tensor $v$, that is drawn from the standard Gaussian distribution relative to the Bombieri norm.
-This answers a question posed by Draisma and Horobet \cite{draisma-horobet}, who asked for a closed formula of this expectation.
-The computation requires to compute the expected absolute value of the determinant of a matrix from the Gaussian Orthogonal Ensemble.
+This article answers a question posed by Draisma and Horobet \cite{draisma-horobet}, who asked for a closed formula for the expected number of real eigenvalues of a random real symmetric tensor drawn from the Gaussian distribution relative to the Bombieri norm.
+This expected value is equal to the expected number of real critical points on the unit sphere of a Kostlan polynomial.
+We also derive an exact formula for the expected absolute value of the determinant of a matrix from the Gaussian Orthogonal Ensemble.